nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Assign a task to a student**

 **MSS**
-1. User requests TAPA to assign a task to a student, by specifying their studentId and task name or assign tasks to all the student taking a module, by specifying module code and task name.
+1. User requests TAPA to assign a task to a student.
+(This can be done for an individual student or for all students taking the same module)
 2. TAPA shows the updated list of students.

     Use case ends.